 ENGL 425 Advanced Seminar in Creative Writing and Contemporary Literature

-Students critique each other’s fiction and poetry and study the works of contemporary writers and poets.
+Students critique each other’s fiction, poetry, and creative nonfiction and study the works of contemporary writers and poets.
 The class includes individual tutorial sessions.
-Students are expected to complete a portfolio of three prose pieces, 15 to 20 poems, or a combination of the two.
-Prerequisite: ENGL 307 or ENGL 308.
+Students are expected to complete a course portfolio of selected original works.
+Prerequisites: ENGL 307, ENGL 304 or ENGL 308.

 ENGL 489 Advanced Seminar in English Literary Studies